akaur012/SQL/README.md

 	quantity >= 4
 ```

 --3.
-Write an SQL query to calculate the total sales (total_sale) for each category.
+Calculate the total sales (total_sale) for each category.

 ```sql
 SELECT